yarivzIsr/google-calendar-mcp/README.md

    - `create-event`: Create a new calendar event
    - `update-event`: Update an existing calendar event
    - `delete-event`: Delete a calendar event
+   - `list-colors`: List available colors for events and calendars

 ## Using with Claude Desktop